LeanderKafemann/MetalEngine/README.md

 6. **Compute passes** — Metal's compute pipeline (particles, culling, post processing) plugs into the same `MTLCommandBuffer`/`MTLCommandQueue` you already have here.

-## Note on this build environment

-This project was written and reviewed for correctness but not compiled here — Metal and AppKit only exist on macOS, and this session runs in a Linux container.
-Build it with `swift run -c release` on an actual Mac.
-If Xcode reports an error, the most likely culprits for hand-written Metal code like this are a vertex descriptor / struct offset mismatch or a pixel format mismatch between the `MTKView` and the pipeline descriptor — both are centralized in `Renderer.swift` if you need to adjust them.